 Today on the blog, I’m talking about my other ‘home’ – the one on wheels, my car.

 As you ladies know, I work with Mitsubishi as a partner and for the past six months, I’ve been zapping about in an Outlander Exceed, providing advice and real-life reviews for them.
-As we enter a brand spanking new year, Mitsubishi has released a new 17MY Outlander and – I’m currently testing it out.
+As we enter a brand spanking new year, Mitsubishi has released a new 17MY Outlander and – I’m currently testing it out, like it ? look at it at the official site and get the best prices !

 I picked up the latest Outlander ‘Exceed’ a few weeks ago and she’s a beautiful deep red colour.
 My children have kindly named her, IronBerry (I’ll explain later).